-Serials -Order/Receiving & Copy Cataloging (Serials Units I,II and III
+1) Serials -Order/Receiving & Copy Cataloging (Serials Units I. II and III

 Provides searching and verification for all serial titles requested by the Library except for those vernacular titles handled by the vernacular unit.
-Prepares orders for this material, corresponds with suppliers as necessary and maintains online and manual records (as appropriate) for all records (as appropriate) for all manual Verifies delivery and receipt of transactions. serial material.
+Prepares orders for this material, corresponds with suppliers as necessary and maintains online and manual records (as appropriate) for all transactions.
+Verifies delivery and receipt of serial material.
 Maintains record of order files, monitors vendor performance, updates outstanding orders and checks in and claims serial received.
-Searches for cataloging copy for newly acquired or previously uncataloged serials, downloads online copy, and/or enters bibliographic network information into the Library's online system.
+Searches for cataloging copy for newly acquired or previously uncataloged serials, downloads online network copy, and/or enters bibliographic information into the Library's online system.
 Continues retrospective conversion of older manual serial catalog records into machine readable format for entry into the online system.